TheBenMeadows/Web3/InPeak/AI Art - References.md

 # Lesson 3 - Tools & Workflows for AI Art (Part 1)

+**Summary** - In this lesson, we will take a look an in-depth look at creating AI art using Midjourney and Stable Diffusion (and we may even create a piece live!).
+We will cover concepts such as prompt engineering, image prompting, inpainting, outpainting, upscaling, using different models/checkpoints, and using ControlNet.

+**References**

 # Lesson 4 - Tools & Workflows for AI Art (Part 2)

+**Summary** - In this lesson, we will continue our in-depth look at Midjourney and Stable Diffusion.
+We will cover topics such as textual inversion, negative prompting, weighted prompts, prompt blending, and how to train your own model.

+**References**

 # Lesson 5 - Getting Familiar with GAN

+**Summary** - In this lesson, we will take a look at how GANs (Generative Adversarial Networks) are used to create and enhance art.
+We will go over GFPGAN, StyleGAN, ESRGAN, VQGAN+CLIP, and SFTGAN.

+**References**

 # Addendum - Additional Resources on AI & Art